awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

         }
     }

-An example of a inference response reporting errors will like:
+An example of an error response:

 .. code:: yaml